 Traditional framing is also an option when considering works on canvas.
 Unlike the floater frame, there is no gap, and the frame sits on the canvas like a ‘cap.’
 Historically, a linen liner was used to create a space between the painted image and the frame.

 Needlework is another material we often work with at Framagraphic.
 Like canvas, it needs to be stretched, but being far more delicate, it requires a skilled framer.
-Keith is particularly experienced with designing frames for all forms of needlework, from needlepoint to petit point, cross-stitch, or embroidery.
+Our staff are experienced with designing frames for all forms of needlework, from needlepoint to petit point, cross-stitch, or embroidery.